Biosecurity – Weeds

 The Biosecurity Act 2015 came into effect on the 1st July 2017 and it repealed the Noxious Weed Act 1993.

 It is designed to provide a modern, flexible and adaptive approach to managing the risk of biosecurity within NSW.
 The main objective of the new Act is to provide a framework for the prevention, elimination and minimisation of biosecurity risks posed by biosecurity matter.
 The new Biosecurity Act calls for tenure neutral.
 We need to promote biosecurity as a shared responsibility between government, industry and communities.

 Weed Management is without a doubt one of Australia’s biggest Natural Resource Management challenges facing this country today.
 Weeds threaten our valuable agricultural industries, influence the economic viability of our communities, affect human health, and pose a major threat to our unique biodiversity.
 Weeds cost Australia over $4billion per year in lost production and control measures.
 In NSW alone, weeds cause an estimated $600 million in loses every year.

-To see the current noxious weeds list and noxious weeds classifications please review the following documents.
+To see the current noxious weeds list and noxious weeds classifications please review the following documents and links.

 |Narrabri Shire Council